EO4wellness/T-I-L/polyglot/aleman/Castle-1/directions.md

 * Das Museum in Berlin ist sehr schön.
 (The museum in Berlin is very beautiful)
 * Ja, das Hotel ist elegant.
 (Yes, the hotel is elegant.)

+* Der Park ist links.
+(The park is on the left)
+* Entshuldigung, wo ist die Bäckerei?
+(Excuse me, where is the bakery?)
+* Oh, das Kino ist klein.
+(Oh, the movie theater is small!)
+* Ist die Bäckerei rechts?
+(Is the bakery on the right?)
+* Ja, der supermarkt ist links.
+(Yes, the supermarket is on the left.)
+* Das Kino ist rechts.
+(The movie theater is on the right.)
+* Der supermarkt ist sehr groß.
+(The supermarket is very big)

+* Das Museum ist neu.
+(The museum is new)
+* Der Geldautomat ist hier.
+(The ATM is here)
+* Is der Bahnhof weit weg? (is the train station far away?)
+* die Universitäd in Berlin (the university in Berlin)
+* die U-Bahnstation (the subway station)
+* neu und alt (new and old)
+* Entschuldigung, wo ist der Geldautomat?
+(Excuse m, where is the ATM?)
+*Received a PERFECT party at the end of this lesson* *Also, moved on to Level 3 in this skill.*

+*